 Completion of both ENG 101 and ENG 102 or ENG 105 with a grade of "C" (2.00) or higher is required for graduation from ASU in any baccalaureate program.
 An international student whose native language is not English may meet the first-year composition requirement by completing ENG 107 and 108 with a grade of "C" (2.00) or higher.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

-Composition courses transferred from non-Arizona public or out-of-state institutions may require evaluation and approval by the Office of Transfer Systems Development.
+Composition courses transferred from other post-secondary institutions may require evaluation.
 After consultation with an advisor, if evaluation is necessary, the student should submit a request for evaluation through the ASU Transfer Credit Guide.
 The process should be completed upon transfer of course work to ASU so the student is able to enroll in additional courses if required to do so.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Resident credit refers to a course that is offered in a regular semester, winter session (prior to 2011-2012), intersession or summer session.
 Credit earned through comprehensive examinations is also included when calculating ASU resident hours.
 Credit earned through independent learning, advanced placement, the College-Level Examination Program or an International Baccalaureate diploma/certificate are excluded when calculating ASU resident hours.